 Not exactly.
 We say that the Donut Hole is "closed" since you receive a 75% discount on all formulary drugs - and if your Medicare Part D plan follows the standard Medicare Part D prescription drug plan, you will pay a fixed 25% cost-sharing in the Initial Coverage phase for all drugs and then, if you enter the Donut Hole, you will continue to pay the same 25% co-insurance for all formulary drugs - and since there is no change in coverage between being your Initial Coverage phase and Coverage Gap - the Donut Hole appears to be closed (see the diagram below).

-But note: No 2020 stand-alone Medicare Part D plans follows the standard plan design with a fixed 25% cost-sharing for all formulary tiers (and we expect no 2021 to follow the standard defined plan).
-Instead, Medicare Part D plans usually have fixed co-pays ($47 for a Tier 3 drug) mixed with co-insurance (35% for Tier 5 specialty drugs) - and is noted in more detail below, if you enter the Donut Hole - it is possible that the cost of your formulary medications can increase, decrease, or stay the same.
+Only one 2021 stand-alone Medicare Part D plan (Michigan's Prescription Blue Select) follows the standard plan design with a fixed 25% cost-sharing for all formulary tiers.
+All other 2021 Medicare Part D plans have a mix of fixed co-pays ($47 for a Tier 3 drug), combined with co-insurance for more expensive formulary tiers (for example, you pay 35% of retail prices for Tier 5 specialty drugs) - and as noted in more detail below, if you enter the Donut Hole - it is possible that the cost of your formulary medications can increase, decrease, or stay the same.

 Question: Will I enter the 2021 Donut Hole?